Jaclyn Dionne

 About

-Abstracted Impressionism describes Dionne’s world full of colours where she creates spirited paintings of voluptuous bouquets, intricate botanicals and imaginative landscapes.
+Dionne’s world is full of colours.
+She creates spirited paintings of voluptuous bouquets, intricate botanicals and imaginative landscapes.
 There is joy in the confident, bold brush strokes superimposed on colourful stains that build the many layers of colours and create her energy-filled works.

 portion of painting Madison - by Jaclyn Dionne